-"And Their Hearts Were Opened" - Acts 11:1-18 - Easter 5 - May 6, 2007
+"No Holding Back" - Acts 11:1-18 - Easter 5 - Apr 28, 2013

-Once again this week as we continue the series of readings from Acts I have a test for you.
-Do you remember where Peter was when we left him?
-That's right ... he was staying "for some time" at the house of one Simon, the tanner.
-Now we fast-forward over a detailed description of Peter's meeting with Cornelius to today's reading which is a Coles Notes / Cliffs Notes version - the short form - of that encounter.
-You may recall from the reading that Peter had a vision of a large sheet filled with all kinds of animals being lowered from heaven, and a voice telling him to eat.
+Last week I focused on the reading from the Gospel of John and so you could be excused for not remembering how the reading from Acts went or specifically how it ended.
+It was the episode where Peter healed the young girl Tabitha and brought her back to life.
+For many of us that will ring a bell and we can remember something about it, but not usually how the episode ends.
+I'll help you ...
+Peter was staying "for some time" at the house of one Simon, the tanner, in a town called Joppa.
+While in Joppa Peter was invited to go to Caesarea to meet a man named Cornelius.
+You may recall from today's reading that Peter had a vision of a large sheet filled with all kinds of animals being lowered from heaven and a voice telling him to eat.
 Peter argues with the voice - nothing new there - but the voice wins the argument, telling Peter that what God has made clean he must not call profane.
 And to make sure Peter gets the point, this happens three times.
 The text doesn't tell us whether Peter argued with the voice all three times, but it seems likely that he did!
 Just at that moment, some men arrived and asked Peter to come with them.
-The Spirit urged Peter to do so, and this time he listened, and went to the man's house.
+The Spirit urged Peter to do so, and this time he listened and went to the man's house.

+At this point I should note that today's reading is a short form of the fuller episode that we have skipped over since hearing that Peter stayed at Simon the Tanner's house.
+Today's reading is a short form replay in Jerusalem - sort of a Coles Notes / Cliffs Notes version of the original story.
 One of the little details that I find fascinating is that nowhere in the short version is the man named - in the full version in Chapter 10 he is not only named as Cornelius, but is several times identified as a very devout man - albeit a Gentile - who worships God.
-But here he is unnamed, and there's only a brief reference to him responding to an angelic message to send for Peter.
+But here that man is unnamed and there's only a brief reference to him responding to an angelic message to send for Peter.

-In any event, Peter is asked to speak to them, and speak he does.
-In the full version he gives them the whole story, but in the short version the Spirit falls upon the listeners just as Peter begins to speak.
-Peter clues in, realizing that if God can give these Gentiles the gift of the Holy Spirit, how could he, Peter, deny them being baptized, and so he baptized them.
+In any event, Peter is asked to speak to the crowd gathered with Cornelius, and speak he does.
+In the full version he gives them the whole story, but in the condensed version the Spirit falls upon the listeners just as Peter begins to speak.
+Peter clues in, realizing that if God can give these Gentiles the gift of the Holy Spirit, how could he - Peter - deny them being baptized, and so he baptized them.

-A joyful story, a profound story even.
+A joyful story; a profound story even.
 But why is there a short version that immediately follows the long version?
-One theory would be that the short version was the one that was well known, and Luke dug to find the full details behind it.
-That would explain why there's a long version, but why then the short version?
+One theory would be that the short version was the one that was well known and Luke dug to find the full details behind it.
+That might explain why there's a long version, but why then the shorter version?